ANALYSIS-Europe's banks brace for bumpy ride after cheap money decade

 Although he did not expect a big immediate rise in bad loans, he said he was watching for "early warning indicators, signs that there's pressure, a sort of slow squeeze essentially starting to sort of pop a few buttons here and there".

-Analysts are also waiting to see what happens to Uniper UN01.DE, the German power company that is in talks with the government on a bailout.
+Analysts are also watching developments at Uniper UN01.DE, the German power company that received a state bailout on Friday. [nL8N2Z32QK]

 German banks may still have to set aside more for resulting loan losses, said Michael Rohr, an analyst with credit rating agency Moody's.